facumenzella/yet_another_tracer/README.md

  -d,--raydepth <arg>        Ray depth.
-Must be a positive number -g,--gui                   Display render progress in a window -h,--help                  Prints this help -i,--input <arg>           Input scene file -o,--output <arg>          Output file's name -t,--time                  Print render time and triangle count in output
+Must be a positive number -g,--gui                   Display render progress in a window -h,--help                  Prints this help -hb,--heart-beat           In normal, non-gui mode, display a character
+                            each time a bucket has finished -i,--input <arg>           Input scene file -o,--output <arg>          Output file's name -pathtracer                Enable Path Tracing -s,--samples <arg>         Number of samples for pathtracing.
+Must be a positive number
+ -t,--time                  Print render time and triangle count in output
                             image
- -th,--threads <arg>        Number of threads to be used
+ -th,--threads <arg>        Number of threads to be used -tr,--trace-depth <arg>    Ray hops.
+Must be a positive integer number
 ```
 For example:
 Do you want to see something cool?